dougbutner/web-4/README.md

 ### Geotribal Bonds
 Traditionally, it's the existence within a certain area, such as a place of residence or business, that is of importance for things like taxes, voting, and citizenship.
 When building a geo-social system, it's only necessary that association is declared that is relevant for that system.

+It is important that each individual only exist within one geotribe (excluding those extrapolated).
+This is

 When using stratified geodomains, only the deepest level of association is needed (city/community), from which the rest can be extrapolated.

+Because

 # Democracy, Collaboration, and ever-redefining Utopia